MeghanshGovil/Dog-Vision/README.md

 - Supports custom image predictions.
 - Google Drive integration for dataset storage.

+## 📌 Data
+- Data Used for training and testing is from Kaggle (https://www.kaggle.com/c/dog-breed-identification/overview)
 ## 🛠 Setup Instructions

 ### 1️⃣ Clone the Repository